 Refinish the Tub or Tile

 Is your bathroom outdated?
 After years of use, both tubs and tile will start to look dingy.
 Rust-Oleum sells a product that’s essentially a type of paint that creates a thin shell that refreshes the surface.
 It’s by no means a permanent solution, but it will hold up for a while after painting.
 I’ve seen a few DIYers take outdated colored tubs and turn them into a glimmering beauty.
+Need proof?
+Check out how Dave and Heather at the Heathered Nest transformed their shower and tub with only $50!

 While a full shower remodel would be nice, it’s not in everyone’s budget to rip apart your current bathroom.
 Hopefully these quick (and budget-friendly) updates will help refresh your shower and make it feel like a brand new space.